Deliveroo IPO puts London's tech credentials to the test

 Its self-employed riders, distinctive in their cyan and white uniforms, have often outnumbered other traffic in cities during lockdown.

 One rider Reuters spoke to - Krzysztof - said he had few complaints about his treatment, although he wished he could get an electric bike.
-He said he earns 300-350 pounds a week delivering food to families in Walthamstow in east London.
+He said he earns 300 to 350 pounds a week delivering food to families in Walthamstow in east London.

 "I was working in a construction site nearby but I lost my job after COVID-19 and I found this quite easy to switch to," he said, preferring not to give his surname.

-Many riders, including Krzysztof, don't work every day.
+Many riders, including Krzysztof, do not work every day.
 Deliveroo riders are classed as self-employed contractors and earn a fee for every job.
 Employees, by contrast, are entitled to the minimum wage, sick pay and holiday pay.

 London's High Court said last month that a group of Uber drivers were workers and thus entitled to the minimum wage in a ruling that could have ramifications across the gig economy.